ktsamouras/designer-exercice/README.md

 - Most of the time, I will use helper classes provided from Bootstrap.
 You will also find some of my own.
 - I only imported what I needed from Bootstrap for performance purposes.
 - I am using autoprefixer (along with other things) in gulp to take care of all the web browser prefixes.
 - Concerning the calendar/scheduler, I took the opportunity to learn about the CSS grid layout to build it (I generally use flexbox).
-ALso, I don't usually use inline styles, but I made an exception for the placements of the events on the timeline (the way I did it, I didn't think it made sense to use a multitude of classes to place them).
+Also, I don't usually use inline styles, but I made an exception for the placement of the events on the timeline (the way I did it, I didn't think it made sense to use a multitude of classes to place them).
-- For the icons, I used the external library called Font Awesome.
+- For the icons, I used an external library called Font Awesome.
 - There is definitively room for improvement (accessibility, usability, (SEO), performance, ...).

 ## Comments on the design